mac-theobio/Lab_meeting/README.md

 ### 2021 April 29 (Thu)

 We will be discussing packages/tools for stochastic simulation.
-Please read (or at least take a look at this paper: feel free to skip sections 3.2, 3.3, 6.2 unless you're feeling very energetic.
+Please take a look at this paper: feel free to skip sections 3.2, 3.3, 6.2 unless you're feeling very energetic.

 Allen, Linda J. S. “A Primer on Stochastic Epidemic Models: Formulation, Numerical Simulation, and Analysis.”
 Infectious Disease Modelling 2, no. 2 (May 1, 2017): 128–42. https://doi.org/10.1016/j.idm.2017.03.001.